 So how are Baby Boomers facing these retirement challenges?
 Over 50% of Boomers are relying primarily on Social Security benefits as their primary source of retirement income.
 However, Social Security isn’t intended to bet the primary source of one’s retirement income, and benefit amounts may not be enough to sustain a desired retirement lifestyle.
 Furthermore, with the Social Security future outlook in question, it may not be advisable to rely solely on these benefits.

-Boomers are making adjustments to meet the new financial challenges they are facing in retirement.
-The Boomer experience may provide a cautionary tale for generations to follow.
+The Bankers Life Center for a Secure Retirement report, Paying for the New Retirement: Responsibilities and Challenges for Middle-Income Boomers, uses retirement preparedness statistics to provide a tale on retirement challenges for generations to follow.
 More education, more advice and guidance and ultimately more saving for retirement will be necessary for people to live comfortably in their retirement years.

 Eight in 10 (80%) retired middle-income Boomers are relying on Social Security or an employer pension to be their primary source of retirement income, while one in 10 (12%) rely on personal investments, savings, or employment as their primary source of retirement income.

-Seven in 10 (69%) Boomers do not believe or do not know if they have enough money to live comfortably to age 85.
+Many Baby Boomers can’t afford to retire, with seven in 10 (69%) Boomers saying they do not believe or do not know if they have enough money to live comfortably to age 85.

-Three in 10 (28%) middle-income Boomers say that they devote more than 40% of their monthly income to debt.
+Many Boomers are paying off debt after retirement, with three in 10 (28%) middle-income Boomers saying that they devote more than 40% of their monthly income to debt.